 We are committed to ensuring equal access to information for everyone.
 We support creating an environment where anyone with a disability can acquire the same information and view our site with the same functions as a person without a disability.
 Our accessibility policy follows established benchmark standards for the accessibility of web-based products and services.
 Our goal is to ensure compliance with applicable state and federal regulations.

-IdealDegres complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+IdealDegres complies with applicable Federal civil rights laws and does not discriminate based on race, color, national origin, age, disability, or sex.
 We do not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
 We are committed to making our website assessable to everyone.

 IdealDegrees is committed to making our programs, benefits, services, information and communications technology accessible to everyone, in accordance with Section 504 of the Rehabilitation Act of 1973, and Section 508 of the Rehabilitation Act (29 U.S.C.
 794d), and relevant implementing regulations.